sanic-org/sanic-guide/src/en/guide/basics/middleware.md

 ---:1

-This should probably look familar by now.
+This should probably look familiar by now.
 All you need to do is declare when you would like the middleware to execute: on the `request` or on the `response`.
 :--:1
 ```python
 async def extract_user(request):